Michael Witzel: Conferences

 At the Beijing conference he founded the International Association for Comparative Mythology.

 California textbook controversy over Hindu history

-In 2005, Witzel joined other academics and activist groups to oppose changes to California state school history textbooks proposed by US-based Hindu groups, mainly The Vedic Foundation and Hindu Education Foundation (HEF), arguing that the changes were not of a scholarly but of a religious-political nature.
-He was appointed to an expert panel set up to review the changes and helped draft the compromise edits that were later adopted.
+In 2005, Witzel engaged other academics and activist groups to oppose changes to California state school history textbooks proposed by US-based Hindu groups, mainly "the Rashtriya Swayamsewak Sangh (RSS)-linked organisations" The Vedic Foundation (VF) and Hindu Education Foundation (HEF).

+Witzel and his allies argued that the changes were not of a scholarly but of a religious-political nature, reflecting a limited view on Hinduism which excludes non-Vaishna traditions.
+Parents supportive of the changes said they wanted a "fair representation of their culture," explaining that "the current textbooks make their children ashamed."